lbrealdev/rocket-chat-app/README.md

 # rocket-chat-app

-[Rocket](https://rocket.rs/) Rocket is a web framework for Rust that makes it simple to write fast, secure web applications without sacrificing flexibility, usability, or type safety.
+[Rocket](https://rocket.rs/) is a web framework for Rust that makes it simple to write fast, secure web applications without sacrificing flexibility, usability, or type safety.

 The project consists of a simple chat application.